Zombieland: Character names

-The main characters do not use each other's real names, but identify themselves using place names (Columbus, Tallahassee, Wichita, and Little Rock) that relate to them.
-This includes Columbus' neighbor, named 406 after her room, and his fictional sexual conquest Beverly Hills, as well as Sister Cynthia Knickerbocker, whom Columbus identifies as a "Zombie Kill of the Week" winner, and whose surname is actually an obsolete term for a citizen or inhabitant of New York City.
+The main characters do not use each other's real names but identify themselves using place names (Columbus, Tallahassee, Wichita, and Little Rock) that relate to them.
+This includes Columbus's neighbor, named 406 after her room, and his fictional sexual conquest Beverly Hills, as well as Sister Cynthia Knickerbocker, whom Columbus identifies as a "Zombie Kill of the Week" winner, and whose surname is actually an obsolete term for a citizen or inhabitant of New York City.
 The one exception is Murray playing himself.
 At the end of the film, Wichita tells Columbus that her real name is Krista.

 Production

 Writing

 Writers Rhett Reese and Paul Wernick stated that the idea for Zombieland had "lived in [their] heads" for four-and-a-half years.
-The story was originally developed in 2005 as a spec script for a television pilot in the summer of 2005.
+The story was originally developed as a spec script for a television pilot in the summer of 2005.

 Wernick stated, "We've got a long brainstorming document that still to this day gets updated on a near-weekly basis with ideas".
 Director Ruben Fleischer helped develop the script from a series into a self-contained feature by providing a specific destination to the road story, the amusement park.
 Earlier versions of the script called the protagonists Flagstaff and Albuquerque, rather than Columbus and Tallahassee, and the female characters were called Wichita and Stillwater.

-The celebrity who would cameo as himself was written as a zombified, dancing Patrick Swayze, including references to highlights of Swayze's career, even including a recreation of the potter's wheel scene from Ghost.
-Later versions of the script considered Sylvester Stallone, Joe Pesci, Mark Hamill, Dwayne Johnson, Kevin Bacon, Jean-Claude Van Damme or Matthew McConaughey as the celebrity.
-The actor cast in the part dropped out a week before filming, and Harrelson made a few calls and was able to get Bill Murray to play the part instead.
-According to Harrelson most of the scene was improvised.
-Harrelson accepted the role on four conditions, two of which were about casting and crew.
+Casting

+Woody Harrelson accepted the role on four conditions, two of which were about casting and crew.
 The third condition required the film to have an environmentally conscious set.
-The fourth condition required that the director not eat dairy products for a week, a task which Fleischer described was "like for an alcoholic not to drink".
+The fourth condition required that the director will not eat dairy products for a week, a task that Fleischer described as "like for an alcoholic not to drink".
 He succeeded and maintained a vegetarian diet for 11 months.

+The cameo role was originally written for Patrick Swayze, as a zombified, dancing character, including references to highlights of Swayze's career, even including a recreation of the potter's wheel scene from Ghost.
+However, Swayze was battling pancreatic cancer at the time and was too sick to make it to set.
+Swayze died in September 2009.

+Later versions of the script considered Sylvester Stallone, Joe Pesci, Mark Hamill, Dwayne Johnson, Kevin Bacon, Jean-Claude Van Damme, or Matthew McConaughey as the celebrity.